 What are your top tips for businesses getting started in social media?

 Don’t be afraid to get started!
 While I truly believe that a solid and strategic social media presence can help the goals of any business, regardless of its size or industry, what’s really going to stop those burgeoning efforts is the fear of doing something wrong.
 The truth is, even if you do make a silly mistake when you’re first starting out, your initial audience will be so small that it won’t matter.
 Two or three years down the line when you’re doing pretty well with your social media efforts, you’ll wish you had gotten started sooner.

 You heard the man, you’ll wish you had gotten started sooner; if you ask us, there’s no time like the present.
-With the wisdom of Peter Bohajalian now an attractive feather in your cap, you’re all set to get started on what could be the best thing that ever happened to your business.
+With the wisdom of Peter Bohajalian now an attractive feather in your cap, you’re all set to get started on what could be the best thing that ever happened to your business and get started on mapping out your content and social media posts into a content calendar.
 We’d love to thank Peter Bohajalian for taking the time to tell us all about his experience.

 Feeling inspired?
 Go on, admit it.
 Tell us which part of Peter Bohajalain’s words resonate with you the most using the Twitter handle ContentCal_io